+Generally, no. There aren’t any subsidies for private health insurance for healthcare workers.
+However, it may vary by the health insurance provider.
 Also, you may be eligible for some federal assistance depending on your income as a travel nurse, which will ultimately lower your premium.

-Do Nurses Receive Healthcare Coverage?
+Do Travel Nurses Receive Healthcare Coverage?

-Most registered nurses are eligible for getting healthcare coverage by their employer’s insurance provider.
+Most registered nurses are eligible for healthcare coverage by their employer’s insurance provider.
 However, they do contribute to the premium.

 Similarly, travel nurses can also get coverage through the agency they are registered with and pay premiums through their wages.